Chicago: What to do in Chicago? | Chicago Travel Guide | Chicago Attractions Guide

 Attractions | Lincoln Park

 Lincoln Park is a large park on Chicago's northern lakefront, covering approximately 1,208 acres.
 The park has a zoo, greenhouse, nature museum and several beaches.
-Although this park is big, it is not as extensive as Grant Park, so we only spent one afternoon walking through it.
+We spent one afternoon walking through it.
 The Nature board walk here is very suitable for walking, and there is a small farm in the park, which gives the city kids a chance to get close to the farm animals in the neighborhood.

-The Lincoln Park Zoo is a free zoo in the park, and the variety of species is quite rich for a zoo in the city.
-In fact, this is one of the oldest zoos in the United States, dating back to 1868.
+The Lincoln Park Zoo, located within the park, is a free-to-enter zoo that boasts a relatively diverse range of animal species compared to other urban zoos.
+In fact, it's one of the oldest zoos in the United States, with roots dating back to 1868.

 Attractions | Old town Chicago